IcedNDiced/WinterRacer/README.md

-# WinterRacer
+# WinterRacer Info
 Hi, its Iced

 Ik that the build isnt working right now and I am working on it.

 Im working on fixing it right now.

-Updates will be posted here...
+Updates will be posted under this ↓↓↓↓↓